 The fastest way to learn a language is to immerse yourself in it.
 Ideally, you would live in a country where everyone speaks your target language—but when that’s not possible, create your own immersion with a little creativity and a lot of sticky notes.

-Each week, write your vocabulary words on Post-It notes and paper them around your house.
+Each week, write your vocabulary words and phrases on Post-It notes and paper them around your house.
 Put them in places you’re guaranteed to see them all the time—stick irregular verbs on your mirror and smack reflexive pronouns onto your kitchen counter.

 This strategy lets you learn constantly, even when you think you don’t have the time, and makes the language a constant part of your environment.